al1c3-dev/KDE_Activity_Launcher/README.md

 # KDE Activity Launcher
-A lightweight Python/Qt script to launch and switch KDE Plasma Activities easily.

-## About
 KDE Activity Launcher is a simple tool for managing KDE Plasma Activities from the command line or via custom shortcuts.
-While Plasma’s native Activities feature exists, this launcher makes it easy to script or hot-key different workflows — e.g., switch to a “Work” activity, “Gaming” activity, or “Presentation” activity with one command.
+While Plasma’s native Activities feature exists, this launcher makes it easy to auto-launch and tile different workflows — e.g., “Work” activity with IDE, firefox and email open.

 ## Features
 - Quickly list existing activities.